nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Getting Started

 Upon launching ConText, you'll be presented with a clean interface.
-At the top is the command input box, and below it, you'll find a list of your contacts.
-The bottom of the window will display feedback from the commands you input.
+At the top is the command input box.
+Right below it, feedback from the commands you input will be displayed.
+Beneath the feedback section, you'll find a list of your contacts.

 ### Entering text commands